JioBaba369/BYDBio/workspace/README.md

 - **Link-in-Bio**: Manage a customizable page of all your important links.
 - **Content Creation**: Post listings, job opportunities, events, and special offers to the community.
 - **Community Interaction**: Follow other users, like posts, and RSVP to events.
+- **A/B Testing**: Run experiments on key engagement flows using Firebase Remote Config to optimize user conversions.
 - **BYD BioTAG**: A physical NFC tag that links directly to your digital business card.

 ## Tech Stack